dnsimple/dnsimple-support/content/articles/ordering-standard-certificate.markdown

     1. [Read this article](/articles/ssl-certificate-names) to determine the appropriate host name of your SSL certificate.
     1. Enter the certificate common name.
 Use an `*` to order a wildcard certificate.
-    1. Select a Contact from your contact list.
-The contact information will be used to generate the certificate request (CSR).
-    2. Leave the CSR option unchecked, unless you really need to provide a [custom CSR](/articles/what-is-csr).
+    1. Leave the CSR option unchecked, unless you really need to provide a [custom CSR](/articles/what-is-csr).
 The easiest thing to do is to have us automatically generate the CSR (and a new private key to go with it).
 Make sure to read our [private key policy](https://dnsimple.com/private-key-policy).
-    3. Submit the order.
+    1. Submit the order.

     ![Purchase a Certificate](/files/dnsimple-certificate-purchase.png)